osohq/oso/docs/content/any/guides/policies/index.md

 allow("Zora", "read", "document-1");
 ```

-The name of this rule is `allow`.
-It has three string-valued
+- The name of this rule is `allow`.
-parameters: `"Zora"`, `"read"`, and `"document-1"`, which must
+- It has three string-valued parameters: `"Zora"`, `"read"`, and
-match the supplied arguments exactly.
-The terminating semicolon
+`"document-1"`, which must match the query arguments exactly.
-comes right after the parameter list, so it has no body; we say
+- The rule has no body (the terminating semicolon comes right after the parameter list), so it is **unconditional**.
-that this rule is **unconditional**.

 Here's a **conditional** rule definition: